telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 ````

->caution To add the spell dialog's script to the dialog (which is a separate page) you need one extra step - setting the **DialogsScriptFile** file. **<telerik:RadSpell DialogsScriptFile = "~/CombinedSpellScripts.js" ../>**  *To use this property you need at least Telerik UI for ASP.NET AJAX version Q3 2008 SP2, e.g. v.
-2008.3.1314.xx*
+>caution To add the spell dialog's script to the dialog (which is a separate page) you need one extra step - setting the **DialogsScriptFile** file. `<telerik:RadSpell DialogsScriptFile = "~/CombinedSpellScripts.js" ../>`  *To use this property you need at least Telerik UI for ASP.NET AJAX version Q3 2008 SP2, e.g. v.
+2008.3.1314.xx*.
->The script file in fact needs to be a combination of 4 installation js files
+>The script file in fact needs to be a combination of 4 installation js files.
 >

-1.Core.js
+1. Core.js
-1.SpellCheckService.js
+1. SpellCheckService.js
-1.SpellDialog.js
+1. SpellDialog.js
-1.Dialogs/DialogControlInitializer.js
+1. Dialogs/DialogControlInitializer.js
-1.FormDecorator/RadFormDecorator.js
+1. FormDecorator/RadFormDecorator.js
-1.jQuery.js
+1. jQuery.js
-1.jQueryPlugins.js>
+1. jQueryPlugins.js

 * **RadSplitter**